sidc43/OperatingSystem/README.md

 * List
 * Map
 * Tuple
+* Support for capital letters and special characters

 # To do
-* Support for capital letters input
 * Stack
 * Queue
 * Storage